progsi/clews/README.md

 ## Training and testing

+Note: Training and testing assume you have at least one GPU.

 ### Folder structure

 Apart from the structure of this repo, we used the following folders:
-* `data`: folder pointing to original audio and metadata files.
+* `data`: folder pointing to original audio and metadata files (can be a symbolic link).
 * `cache`: folder where to store preprocessed metadata files.
 * `logs`: folder where to output checkpoints and tensorboard files.